-You are invited to dip your fingers in the water/scented oil and read the blessing as you bring your fingers to the part of your body that is named:
+Explain that everyone is invited to dip his/her fingers in the water/scented oil and, as one person reads the blessing, each person brings his/her fingers to the part of his/her body that is named.
+Read the first blessing and go around the circle:

-Dip your fingers in the water/scented oil, touch the area around your eyes carefully.
+Leader: Dip your fingers in the water/scented oil, touch the area around your eyes carefully.